An NLP-Assisted Bayesian Time Series Analysis for Prevalence of Twitter Cyberbullying During the COVID-19 Pandemic: Discussion

-Due to the importance of the weekly and yearly seasonality in the studied time series, employing a seasonal model in future work would better reflect the dynamics of the data.
-One may also consider integrating spatial methods as well, where the data set is broken down into several regions where the analysis is performed independently, like the work done by \cite{babvey2021using}.
+Additionally, due to the importance of the weekly and yearly seasonality in the studied time series, employing a seasonal model in future work would better reflect the dynamics of the data.
+One may also consider integrating spatial methods as well, where the data set is broken down into several regions where the analysis is performed independently, like the work done by \citet{babvey2021using}.
 This spatial analysis can be augmented with a similar daily count time series for a continuous analysis across several regions.
 It is also possible to use methods of Vector Auto-regression (VAR) to model several time series simultaneously, such as COVID-19 cases, abusive tweets, and search engine data.
-Studies using VAR methods show the possibility of predicting suicides using search engine data \citep{taira2021predicting} and COVID-19 cases with a great variety of variables \citep{wang2021vector}.
+A plethora of COVID-19 related time series from \citet{owidcoronavirus} may be used for this purpose, including data on vaccinations, ICU admissions, and deaths.
+As an example, studies using VAR methods show the possibility of predicting suicides using search engine data \citep{taira2021predicting} and COVID-19 cases with a great variety of variables \citep{wang2021vector}.
+A potentially challenging but rewarding avenue would be being able to maintain the ability to construct a count time series while employing more complex prediction models such as those in \citet{cheng2019xbully, dadvar2013improving}.